Methodology

 DWP/HMRC coverage

 Beginning in April 2013, the P45 reporting system was phased out in favour of the Real Time Information (RTI) system, which requires employers to submit information to HMRC each time an employee is paid.
-This system has now reached full deployment.
 RTI offers substantial improvements to the P45 system in terms of data coverage, since employers must now provide information on all their employees if even one employee of the company is paid above the Lower Earnings Limit.
-The move to RTI will mean that data coverage is high for the 2014/15 to 2019/20 tax years used in this publication.
+The move to RTI means that data coverage is high for the 2015/16 to 2023/24 tax years used in this publication.

-We cannot currently distinguish between part-time and full-time work in the LEO data.
-This is further discussed in “Methodology - Annualised earnings”.
+We cannot currently distinguish between part-time and full-time work in the LEO data alone.
+This is further discussed in “Methodology - Annualised earnings” and “Methodology – Estimated FTE Salaries”

 As well as employment data for those who pay tax through PAYE, the employment data additionally includes those who pay tax through self-assessment.

 Self-assessment forms are completed by a range of people who for example are self-employed, have received income from investments, savings or shares and by people who have complicated tax affairs.
-A list of people who are required to complete a self-assessment return can be found at www.gov.uk/self-assessment-tax-returns/who-must-send-a-tax-return (opens in a new tab).
-We have recently obtained a new self-assessment earnings dataset from HMRC, which contains variables on:
+A list of people who are required to complete a self-assessment return can be found at www.gov.uk/self-assessment-tax-returns/who-must-send-a-tax-return (opens in new tab) (opens in new tab).
+We have self-assessment earnings from 2013/14 onwards, which contains variables on:

 We have used the income from partnership enterprises and income from sole-trader enterprises to ascertain graduates who are self-employed and their earnings from self-employment enterprises.
 We have taken a sum of these two variables, and where the sum of these is greater than £0, graduates are classified as self-employed.
 Where self-employment earnings are used, the earnings amount is the sum of these two variables.